 Does this trouble the reader at all?

-Again, I hope this startles the reader, because if you listen to, have participated in, or watch christianity and its words and practices regarding 'the church', you will see two things.
+Again, I hope this startles the reader, because if you listen to, have participated in, or watch Christianity and its words and practices regarding 'the church', you will see two things.
 First, that the actual meaning of the word ekklesia has been re-defined and twisted to mean something it is not.
-Instead of being the called out ones of Joshua ' called out of the world and its ways and called into the kingdom of God - it has come to mean the building, clergy, Sunday meeting and programs...a religious social club.
+Instead of being the called out ones of Joshua ' called out of the world and its ways and called into the kingdom of God and living life differently than those around us - it has come to mean the building, clergy, Sunday meeting and programs...a religious social club.

-Who are you going to believe, dear reader, Joshua or your religious leaders who say they represent Joshua even while they contradict him and practice their religious traditions which nullify his teachings?
+Who are you going to believe, dear reader, Joshua or your religious leaders who say they represent 'Jesus Christ' even while they contradict the real, historical Joshua of Nazareth and practice their religious traditions which nullify his teachings?

 "Many will come in my name and will deceive many."
 Matt.
 24:5, 11